-Here’s our take on the New Zealand labour market as of February 2014, some of the trends, and what’s likely to happen in the coming year.
+Here’s our take on the New Zealand labour market as at August 2014, and what’s likely to happen in the coming year.

-- The Canterbury rebuild is picking up and with it demand for people working in construction and associated industries.
+- The Canterbury rebuild is now in full swing, creating demand for people working in construction and associated industries.

 The regions with the lowest unemployment rates were all in the South Island: